Ode to Toro

 3UHP1JR8XB

-I wondered if he had anything earth shattering to tell me, but he didn’t.
-I wondered if I should use the moment to impart lifelong lessons, but I didn’t.
-Instead, we just walked up to the shops that are a few blocks from the house.
-He had a gift certificate he was ready to cash in, so there was a destination to the excursion.
 He spent his gift card and we leisurely strolled through some of the newer shops I haven’t had a chance to visit.
-We talked about nothing in particular — just little things of no individual significance.
+We talked about nothing in particular——little things of no individual significance.
 But collectively, they added up to mean the world to me.
 When we got home, he even thanked me for going.
 Since he wasn’t feverish, I claimed it as the only thing it could be: A Sunday miracle.

-So I held on to the sunny, warm memory of our Sunday walk throughout the next week.
+So I held on to the warm memory of our Sunday walk throughout the next week.
 As the following Sunday rolled around, I loitered around the house and found many excuses to hover near his doorway, you know, just waiting to see if a second miracle might occur.
 As the afternoon ticked along, I took the ball into my own hands, peeked into his room and asked him oh-so casually, “Hey, you want to go play some tennis?”
-I turned to leave sure his head wouldn’t even lift from his snap chatting endeavors, as he muttered, “Nah.”
-Instead, he replied with a simple, “Sure.”
+I turned to leave sure his head wouldn’t even lift from his Snapchatting endeavors, as he muttered, “Nah.”

 Ah, a second Sunday miracle.

 I’m pretty certain one can get too pushy with the miraculous.
-So I was all set to revel in the joy of the past two weeks, when out of the blue the very next Sunday, Alex asked me — just me, no begging sister, no brother or dad allowed — to go to lunch after church.
+So I was all set to revel in the joy of the past two weeks, when out of the blue the very next Sunday, Alex asked me——just me, no begging sister, no brother or dad allowed——to go to lunch after church.
 And here’s the kicker: He paid.

 This marked the third miraculous Sunday moment in a row.
 And this past Sunday was Easter, so make that four.

 I hesitate to even put it in writing, but could it be that my son is feeling a slight bit sentimental about his impending departure?
 Could it be that he is feeling the heavy tug as well?
 I will never ask, but I will take it.
-And I will hold on to it, ever grateful for his letting me in as I struggle to let him go.
+And I will hold onto it, ever grateful for his letting me in as I struggle to let him go.

 And, of course, I’ll keep my Sunday’s open.